 \section{The topological Fukaya category and closed covers}

 In this section we prove a key gluing statement which is one of the main inputs in our proof of mirror symmetry for three dimensional LG models.

 Let $X$ be a connected ribbon graph whose underlying topological space is homeomorphic to a copy of $S^1$ together a finite number of open edges attached to it.
 We call such a ribbon graph a \emph{wheel}.
 Any choice of orientation on $S^1$ partitions the sets of open edges of $X$ into two subsets, which we call \emph{upward} and \emph{downward edges} respectively.
+An upward or downward edge is also called a \emph{spoke}.
 For our purposes it will not be important to label either of these two sets as the set of upward or downward edges, but only to distinguish between the two.
 Thus we do not need to impose on $X$ any additional structure beyond the ribbon structure (such as a choice of orientation). \begin{definition} Let $n_1$ and $n_2$ be in $\mathbb{Z}_{\geq 0}$.
 We denote $\Lambda(n_1, n_2)$ a wheel with $n_1$ upward and $n_2$ downward edges.
 With small abuse of notations, we sometimes denote $\Lambda(0,0)$ simply $S^1$. \end{definition}

 We denote $E(+)$ and $E(-)$ the open subgraphs of $\Lambda(n_1, n_2)$ given by the collection of the $n_1$ upward edges, and of the $n_2$ downward edges respectively.

 \begin{remark} The notation $\Lambda(n_1, n_2)$ does not pick out a single ribbon graph, but rather a class of ribbon graphs.
 Indeed specifying the number of upward and downward edges does not suffice to pin down a homeomorphism type, or even the number of vertices.
 However all graphs of type $\Lambda(n_1, n_2)$ deform into one another in a way that does not affect the sections of $\cF^{top}$ and $\cF^{top}_\infty$ (see \cite{DK}).
 We use $\Lambda(n_1, n_2)$ to refer to any ribbon graph having the properties listed in the definition. \end{remark}